Ramy-Uptown/Uptown-FS/README.md

 - Sales Consultant calculator UX: Hid “Std Financial Rate (%)” input for property consultants (it is pulled from approved standard and should not be editable).
 Also improved Down Payment UX—when DP Type = percentage, the input now shows a “%” suffix and enforces 0–100, reducing confusion about entering values.
 - Removed obsolete “Standard PV vs Offer PV” comparison section from the calculator page; kept the server-side “Acceptance Evaluation” section only (as this is authoritative and up-to-date).
 - Removed the “Payment Structure Metrics” section below Acceptance Evaluation to avoid duplicated/legacy presentation.
 The page now relies solely on the server-side Acceptance Evaluation.
+- Acceptance Evaluation banner: Ensured a compact, colored banner displays the NPV-based decision and, when embedded from a Deal with a REJECT result, shows a “Request Override” action that posts to /api/deals/:id/request-override.

 ---